Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

 Preconditions for multi-tracker search
 --------------------------------------

-When you use a semantic, all selected trackers must have it configured and all fields linked to the semantic must be readable by the current user.
+When you use a semantic, at least one of the selected trackers must have it configured and the field linked to the semantic must be readable by the current user.

-For example, if you run an expert query containing ``@status``, all selected trackers **must** have defined a "Status" semantic and the "Status" field **must** be readable by the user viewing the widget.
+For example, if you run an expert query containing ``@status``, at least one of the selected trackers **must** have defined a "Status" semantic and the "Status" field **must** be readable by the user viewing the widget.
-If **one** of the trackers does not define the "Status" semantic, it will cause an error to be shown.
-The same is true for permissions: if **one** of the "Status" fields is not readable by the current user, an error will be displayed.
+If **none** of the trackers defines the "Status" semantic, it will cause an error to be shown.
+The same is true for permissions: if **none** of the "Status" fields are readable by the current user, it will raise an error.

-When you use a dynamic field, for all selected trackers it must be added in the tracker and it must be readable by the current user.
+When you use a dynamic field, it must exist in at least one of the selected trackers and it must be readable by the current user.

 Supported dynamic fields are the following:
-  * "Submitted On": The creation date of the artifact.
+  * "Submitted On": The creation date and time of the artifact.
   * "Submitted By": The user who first created the artifact.
-  * "Last Updated Date": The date of the last change to the artifact.
+  * "Last Updated Date": The date and time of the last change to the artifact.
   * "Last Updated By": The user who made the last change to the artifact.
+  * "Artifact id": The unique id of the artifact.

-For example, if you run an expert query containing ``@last_update_date``, all selected trackers **must** have a "Last update date" field and that field **must** be readable by the user viewing the widget.
+For example, if you run an expert query containing ``@last_update_date``, at least one of the selected trackers **must** have a "Last update date" field and that field **must** be readable by the user viewing the widget.
-If **one** of the trackers does not have a "Last update date" field, it will cause an error to be shown.
-The same is true for permissions: if **one** of the "Last update date" fields is not readable by the current user, an error will be displayed.
+If **none** of the trackers has a "Last update date" field, it will cause an error to be shown.
+The same is true for permissions: if **none** of the "Last update date" fields are readable by the current user, it will raise an error.

+If only part of the selected trackers match these preconditions, the query will be performed only on those.

 Queries
 -------